sevinceroglu/sevinceroglu.github.io/_pages/about.md

 My research focuses on developing innovative approaches for creating virtual environments while immersed, including 3D interaction techniques and user interface design for scene authoring.
 These approaches support a variety of applications ranging from artistic expression to automotive testing and educational platforms.
 With a strong background in virtual and augmented reality, I specialize in creating user-centered 3D interface designs and evaluating their effectiveness through user studies.
-Over the past six years, I have contributed to various projects and collaborated with designers, artists, educators, and engineers on both state- and industry-funded initiatives.
+Over the past eight years, I have contributed to various projects and collaborated with designers, artists, educators, and engineers on both state- and industry-funded initiatives.

 <!--[Publications](https://vr.rwth-aachen.de/person/24/)-->